depaler/RedmiBook-14-II-AMD-hackintosh/README.md

 ## Tips
 ### Please use the GenSMBIOS or other tools to change the SMBIOS
 ### When you are installing Macos,disable NootedRed
-### If your code gets stuck with the words include "vnode" ,please Plug or unplug USB
+### If your code gets stuck with the words include "vnode" ,please Plug or/and unplug USB

 ## Macos supportability